 - Ask patient to push only after confirming with vaginal examination that the cervix is fully dilated

-- In case of fetal distress, or prolonged labor then deliver through cesarean section.
+- In the case of fetal distress, or prolonged labor then deliver through cesarean section.

-Cesarean section is indicated in presence of maternal cephalopelvic disproportion, double footling breech, breech with hyperextended head, previous history of cesarean delivery and fetal macrosomia.
+Cesarean section is indicated in the presence of maternal cephalopelvic disproportion, double footling breech, breech with hyperextended head, a previous history of cesarean delivery and fetal macrosomia.

-Brow presentation often corrects itself during labor and therefore rarely requires cesarean section to deliver the baby.
-But if the head does not flex adequately then a cesarean section has to be performed.
+Brow presentation often corrects itself during labor and therefore rarely requires a cesarean section to deliver the baby, but if the head does not flex adequately, then a cesarean section has to be performed.